siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/README.md

 Positional arguments:
 - **mode**:
-	- Selects the running mode of the demo which are 'image', 'video' or 'webcam';
+	- Selects the running mode of the demo which are 'image', 'video' or 'webcam'.
 	- Input values: {image, video, webcam}.

 Optional arguments: